lelderki/E10a-Blender/README.md

-# E10a-Blender
+# E10a-Blender for MSCH220 Indiana University
+# Directions are below

-This exercise will give you an opportunity to get some experience using Blender (in advance of the requirements for Project 09).
+# This exercise will give you an opportunity to get some experience using Blender (in advance of the requirements for Project 09).

 As usual, Fork and Clone this repository.